Fred Nile

 Frederick John Nile (born 15 September 1934) is an Australian former politician and ordained Christian minister.
-Nile was a member of the New South Wales Legislative Council from 1981-2023, except for a period in 2004.
+Nile was a member of the New South Wales Legislative Council from 1981 to 2023, except for a period in 2004.
 Nile was re-elected at the 1991, 1999, 2007, and 2015 state elections and served as the Assistant President of the Legislative Council between 2007 and 2019.
 Nile lost his seat at the 2023 New South Wales state election, after four decades of being in parliament.

 Nile was National President of the Christian Democratic Party, a conservative party which focused primarily on what it regarded as important moral and social issues.
 Nile is noted for his controversial comments.
 He is mainly known for his vocal opposition to drug use, abortion, pornography and homosexuality.
 He is patron of the Australian Christian Nation Association and Vice President of the Australian Christian Endeavour Union, an evangelical youth movement.
 Until his electoral defeat in 2023, Nile was the longest-serving member of the New South Wales Parliament.